HansQi001/ECRDemo/README.md

 When modifying the code and wanting to deploy again:
 - Build the Docker Image again
 - Tag the Image for ECR
+- Authenticate Docker to ECR
 - Push the Image to ECR
 - Trigger App Runner to redeploy